ruby-hyperloop/hyperloop/contributing.md

 Please Contribute!
 Issues welcome.
 PRs even more welcome.
 We strive to add specs for all new features and bug fixes.
 So please try to add a test spec with your change.

-We use the `hyper-spec` for testing, which adds isomorphic helpers to rspec.
+We use the `hyper-spec` gem for testing, which adds isomorphic helpers to rspec.
 This allows a specs to exercise both the client and server.
 Have a look at some of the 700+ existing specs for ideas on how this works.

 To get started clone the gem's repo, and switch to either the `master` (for minor and patch changes)